Understanding Your Green Card Priority Date: Parsing the Visa Bulletin and Predicting Your Green Card Arrival

 If a labor certification was required, the Priority Date is the date the Department of Labor accepted the labor certification for processing.

 If you have multiple approved I-140 petitions with different Priority Dates, you are generally entitled to use the earliest Priority Date.
 This is known as priority date retention, and it allows you to retain the earliest date from any approved I-140 petition, provided there is no fraud, willful misrepresentation, or material error involved.
+However, under certain circumstances, such as cases involving fraud or material error, the Priority Date may not be retained or may be adjusted.

 The earliest-established Priority Date is transferable to subsequent petitions, even if the initial petitioning employer withdraws the I-140 or the business ceases to exist, as long as there is no fraud or gross error.